shreemoyee/Hindi-Stemmer/README.md

-# tokenizer
+# Stemmer
-Created a Hindi stemmer based loosely on Porter's stemmer,
+Created a Hindi stemmer based loosely on Porter's stemmer.
+Follow the comment in the code to run it.